alexanderbrown/snomed-squasher/README.md

 Note that an additional column, `level` is added.
 This is the *minimum* number of steps required to reach a given ancestor from the input concept (`cui` or name).
 There may be more than one path up through the ontology, only the smallest path is returned.

 Note also that ancestors with level 1 are equivalent to the output of `get_parents`

+## Example Usage - `ConditionMapper` Class

+The `ConditionMapper` uses a `Snomed` object to map freetext strings to SNOMED codes, +/- mapping these codes in to groups (also SNOMED codes).
+The is the 'squashing' part of this project!

+Please see notebook for an example workflow